 – For images to be printed;

-– When you want to save an image to your computer in the highest quality.
+– When you want to save an image on your computer with the highest quality.

-– It has a great compression capacity and for this reason, it is still today the most used format for the web;
+– It has a high compression capacity, so it is still the most used format for the web;

-– It takes up less space on devices;
+– It takes up less space on the devices;

-– The output image from the camera is more attractive because it is processed through the selected image style, with default values of sharpness, contrast, saturation and color tone, which do not apply in the case of RAW (in that case you will have to do it with a photo-retouching software).
+– The output image from the camera is more attractive because it is processed through the selected “picture style”, with default values for sharpness, contrast, saturation, and color hue, which are not applied in the case of RAW (in that case you will have to do it with a photo-retouching program).

-– It’s a compressed format, with a loss of quality.
-It may generate artifacts due to compression;
+– It is a compressed format, with loss of quality.
+Artifacts (defects) may be generated due to compression;

-– It allows less recovery on exposure, white balance, noise due to high ISO, color, detail, and contrast.
+– It allows less recovery of exposure, white balance, noise due to high ISO, color, detail and contrast.

 When to use it?

-– When converting images for web use (sites, social media.etc.);
+– When converting images for web use (sites, social networks, etc.);

-– To save most of the images on your computer, since it is not possible to convert everything to TIFF for space reasons;
+– To save most of the images on your computer, as it is not possible to convert everything to TIFF for space reasons;

-– If you know that, after the shot, you will not use a photo retouching software like Photoshop.
+– If you know that, after the shot, you’re not going to use a photo-retouching program like Photoshop.